 Cancellation Guarantee!
 Book your next trip to Greece with Greeka with peace of mind!
 Read more.

 MORE ABOUT LESVOS GREECE

-Lesvos Greece is a beautiful island sitting on the eastern part of the Aegean Sea.
-One of the largest Greek islands, Lesvos is a popular destination for family holidays and relaxing holidays off the beaten tourist trail.
-Thanks to its close distance to Chios island, Lesvos is also a great base for island hopping!
+Lesvos (also known as Mytilene) is a beautiful island in the eastern part of the Aegean Sea.
+It is one of the largest Greek islands and a popular destination for family vacation or relaxing holidays off the beaten tourist trail.
+Thanks to its close distance to Chios island, it is also a great base for island hopping!

-Lesvos island Greece is dotted with many picturesque villages, such as Molyvos, Petra, Kalloni, Skala Sykamias, and Mytilene.
+Lesvos is dotted with many picturesque villages, such as Molyvos, Petra, Kalloni, Skala Sykamias and Mytilene.
 A drive around the island to explore these villages is a total must!

-If you love destinations with a long history and breathtaking natural beauty, Lesvos needs to be on your travel wish list!
+If you love destinations with a long history and breathtaking natural beauty, Lesvos needs to be in your travel wish list!

 PHOTOS OF LESVOS / SHARE YOUR EXPERIENCES

-Discover the best things to do in Lesvos!
-From Lesvos sightseeing to activities, we give you the best recommendations for the ultimate Lesvos holidays experience!
+Discover the highlights of Lesvos to experience during your holiday!
+From sightseeing to activities, here are the best suggestions for the ultimate experience!